dipaulson/L-test/README.md

-# Code repository for "An alternative to the $F$-test with enhanced power in sparse linear models" by Paulson, Sengupta, and Janson (2025)
+# Code repository for "An alternative to the F-test with enhanced power in sparse linear models" by Paulson, Sengupta, and Janson (2025)

 This repository contains the source code for implementing all of the testing procedures and reproducing all of the figures presented in the [paper](https://arxiv.org/abs/2406.18390).
-The $L$-test is a new procedure for testing the signifiance of a subset of covariates in a Gaussian linear model with $n \geq d$.
-Under the same assumptions as the classical $F$-test, the L-test delivers the exact same statistical guarantees while achieving higher power when the coefficient vector $\beta$ is sparse.
+The L-test is a new procedure for testing the signifiance of a subset of covariates (ie. $H_0: \beta_{1:k} = 0$) in a Gaussian linear model with $n \geq d$.
+Under the same assumptions as the classical F-test, the L-test delivers the exact same statistical guarantees while achieving higher power when the nuisance parameters $\beta_{-1:k}$ are sparse.

 ## Example of methods application
-The file `tests_main.py` contains the main methods introduced in the paper, including the $L$-test, its computationally efficient variant the $R$-test, and the oracle test, which is used to provide power intuition.
+The file `tests_main.py` contains the main methods introduced in the paper, including the L-test, its computationally efficient variant the R-test, and the oracle test, which is used to provide power intuition.
 The file `utils.py` contains helper functions to implement these main methods, and `tests_support.py` contains additional tests considered in the paper.
 Below, we walk through a few examples of how a user can apply our methods.

 ```python
 from tests_main import *